 Can be very fast paced and energy intensive, which is perfect to tire an athletic breed like the German Shepherd.

 Spend some time on YouTube looking up each of these sports … you’ll be on there for hours!
-Schutzhund in particular is a 3 disciplined event that thoroughly tests the working temperament and ability of your GSD.
+Schutzhund (IPO) in particular is German Shepherd breed sport which can test aspects like working ability and temperament.

-Great for both dog and owner, we even wrote an article about Hiking and Camping with your German Shepherd at TheDailyShep.com.
+Great for both dog and owner, we’ve already written an article about Hiking and Camping with your German Shepherd

 Read about the Best German Shepherd Backpacks.